acpvarchitects/CVP.App.Knime.BIM/README.md

 This version requires KNIME Analytics Platform version 5.1.1 or later.

-As of now, the only way to install this package is:
+(new!)
+From the KNIME Hub: https://hub.knime.com/emilianocapasso/extensions/cvp.app.knime.features.bim/latest

+From this repository:
 1. downloading the zip in the Latest [Release](https://github.com/acpvarchitects/CVP.App.Knime.BIM/releases/tag/1.0.0)
 2. unzip the file into a folder
 3. go to File > Preferences > Install/Updates > Available Software Sites" and add the location of the unzipped folder into local Software Site